A Guide to PFAS, Safety & What to Look For In Waterproof Mats

 How do PFAS get into waterproof textiles?

-Waterproofing a fabric isn't magic — it requires chemistry.
+Waterproofing a fabric requires chemistry.
 The traditional approach involves treating fibers with PFAS-based compounds called durable water repellents (DWR).
-This is how most waterproof outdoor gear, performance activewear, and — relevant to us — waterproof bedding products achieve their water resistance.
+This is how most waterproof outdoor gear, performance activewear, and waterproof bedding products achieve their water resistance.

-When you lie on a PFAS-treated surface for extended periods, or wash it repeatedly, those chemicals can migrate.
-The skin is absorbent.
-Intimate areas are particularly so.
-For something like a sex blanket — which makes sustained, close skin contact during some of the most physiologically active moments of your life — this is worth thinking about.
+When you wear or lie on a PFAS-treated surface for extended periods, or wash it repeatedly, those chemicals can migrate.
+The skin is absorbent, particularly intimate areas.
+For something like a sex blanket—which involves sustained, close skin contact— this is an important consideration.

-The words to look for: PFAS-free, PFOA-free, PFOS-free.
-But look carefully — "PFOA-free" alone is not enough.
+Be sure to look for the words PFAS-free, PFOA-free, and PFOS-free.
+But look carefully because "PFOA-free" alone is not enough.
 A product can be PFOA-free and still contain other PFAS.
-You want a brand that specifically addresses the full class.
-Also note: fabric makers in China—who supply the vast majority of sex blanket manufacturers— will often say whatever is needed but they produce largely unregulated and untested textiles.
+You want a brand that specifically addresses the full class of "forever chemicals."
+Also note: fabric makers in China—who supply the vast majority of sex blanket manufacturers—will often claim their products are safe but the truth is, China produces largely unregulated and untested textiles.

 How Venus Matters approaches this differently

-Our mats are also breathable and designed for overnight use — not because we needed a marketing point, but because a product you're sleeping on shouldn't trap heat or off-gas dangerous chemicals.
+Venus Mats are also breathable and designed for overnight use because a product you're sleeping on should neither trap heat nor off-gas dangerous chemicals.

 A note on where regulation stands right now